Skip to content

 How can you be a part of the American dream to be considered wealthy or financially stable?

-For example, say if you buy Starbucks coffee for $6 per cup, Dunkin Donut Coffee for $3, or home brewed gourmet coffee for $0.20 per cup, see below the annual savings that you can have by brewing your own good coffee versus paying coffee companies to get rich of your hard earned money.
+For example, say you buy Starbucks coffee for $6 per cup, Dunkin Donut Coffee for $3, or home-brewed gourmet coffee for $0.20 per cup, see below the annual savings that you can have by brewing your good coffee versus paying for coffee companies to get rich of your hard-earned money.
 You save $2,117 per year!

-Investing has the same concept, higher the risk, higher the reward or return.
-So when you have higher risk in investment you should expect higher return otherwise why would you take higher risk on your investment which gives lower return.
+Investing has the same concept, the higher the risk, the higher the reward or return.
+So when you have a higher risk in investment you should expect a higher return otherwise why would you take a higher risk on your investment which gives a lower return.
 In the order of increasing risks the major investment classes are (for more details see the chart below) –

-1) Cash (Least Risky But Lowest Return) – least risky except it does carry risk of someone stealing and or losing unless cash is in the bank savings and or checking accounts which are guaranteed by FDIC upto $250K.
+1) Cash (Least Risky But Lowest Return) – least risky except it does carry the risk of someone stealing and or losing unless cash is in the bank savings and or checking accounts which are guaranteed by FDIC up to $250K.
 However, cash carries the risk of inflation which reduces its value over time.

-2) Fixed income class investments (Medium Risk Medium Return) – like US Treasury-bills, Treasury Bonds(10 year, 30-years) and are guaranteed by the US government, CDs which are FDIC insured (upto $250K), various types of corporate bonds, etc. These all have varying risks and associated return
+2) Fixed income class investments (Medium Risk Medium Return) – like US Treasury bills, Treasury Bonds(10-year, 30-years) and are guaranteed by the US government, CDs which are FDIC insured (up to $250K), various types of corporate bonds, etc. These all have varying risks and associated return

 When you buy or sell stocks can make a big difference

-Simply put if you buy the stocks when it is high and sell it when it is low you are bound to suffer losses.
+Simply put if you buy the stocks when it is high and sell them when it is low you are bound to suffer losses.
 You may have also heard, buy low, sell high.
-So what to make of it.
+So what to make of it?
 Let us put some numbers to see what is the issue with timing.

-For example, if you bought the S&P 500 index in September of 2007, before the market crash, it would have taken you until Feb 2013, over five year to breakeven.
-See above chart.
+For example, if you bought the S&P 500 index in September of 2007, before the market crash, it would have taken you until Feb 2013, over five years to break even.
+See the above chart.
 But if you bought the S&P 500 index in February of 2009, after the market crash, today you will have 4.6 times gain in your investment.
-After the fact we all look geniuses, but the fact is no one, I mean no one can time the market right.
-So what to do.
+After the fact we all look like geniuses, but the fact is no one, I mean no one can time the market right.
+So what to do?
 Timing is a fool's errand.

-The key is to consider the long term horizon for your investments.
-Buy when you see certain market corrections, and see them appreciate over time.
+The key is to consider the long-term horizon for your investments.
+But when you see certain market corrections, and see them appreciate over time.
 Sell only when you have to but when markets have risen to lock in the gains.
 Note that gains are taxable.
-Short term, less than a year at a higher rate, than the long term which are more than one year investments at a lower rate.
+Short-term, less than a year at a higher rate, than the long-term which is more than one-year investments at a lower rate.
 So, it helps to keep a longer horizon to accumulate wealth.

 Passive vs. active investing

 As the saying goes, proof is in the pudding.
-Over a longer term active investors have not consistently been able to beat the S&P500 to justify their keeps.
-In Fact the results are very anemic at best which begs the question it is worth giving your money to these experts?
+Over a longer term, active investors have not consistently been able to beat the S&P500 to justify their keeps.
+The results are very anemic at best which begs the question it is worth giving your money to these experts?

 So far what we talked about – SUMMARY